 Charles Steinkuehler's site (the more reliable variation) Just don't try his Sourceforge links.
 They're all defunct.

-All the time I've been using LRP I've had multiple static IP addresses from my fairly expensive ISP, in order to service multiple domains and servers from within my home.
-Lately, however, I've outsourced my domains and servers, and I'm planning soon to move to a cheaper cable-based ISP with a single dynamic IP.
+All the time I've been using LRP I've had multiple static IP addresses from my fairly expensive ISP, in order to service multiple domains and servers from within my home, as well as some other custom rules.
+That's what drove me to LRP in the first place, rather than a simple home router/firewall.
+Lately, however, I've outsourced my domains and servers, and I moved to a cheaper cable-based ISP with a single dynamic IP.
 Thinking about that change required a second look at my LRP configurations.
-So I revisited Charles Steinkuehler's site, which he still maintains, and checked out Dachstein, his last version, which has even more interesting networking scripts and can boot off a CD-ROM, but is still based on 2.2.19 (without PCMCIA support.)
+So I revisited Charles Steinkuehler's site, which he still maintained as of 2006, and checked out Dachstein, his last version, which has even more interesting networking scripts and can boot off a CD-ROM, but is still based on 2.2.19 (without PCMCIA support.)

 After playing around with Dachstein I decided to take Steinkuehler's networking scripts from there and apply them to my old PCMCIA/Hard disk support version of Eigerstein, producing what I call, with typical hubris, FABStein.
 You can make a version of FABStein easily enough: